 What Type of Fresh Cut Flowers?

-All of these tips are for fresh cut flowers that you place in water.
+All of these tips are for fresh cuts that you place in water.
 Some flower arrangements use water absorbing floral foam, also known as Oasis.
 Those flower arrangements should be cared for in a different manner.

-Personally I enjoy fresh cut flowers in the home year round.
-I grow a lot of annual flowers in my garden each year and will bring them inside to enjoy them.
-However, once the season is over I usually get a little down and out and find myself wanting to enjoy flowers again.
+Personally I enjoy fresh cuts in the home year round.
+I grow a lot of annuals in my garden each year and will bring them inside to enjoy them.
+However, once the season is over I usually get a little down and out and find myself wanting to enjoy fresh cuts again.

-This is when I begin buying fresh cut flowers.
-After making the purchase, of course, I want the flowers to last as long as possible so that I can not only enjoy them, but also so I’m not spending a small fortune on flowers every week!
+This is when I begin buying florals.
+After making the purchase, of course, I want them to last as long as possible so that I can not only enjoy them, but also so I’m not spending a small fortune on vegetation every week!

 Fresh Cut Flower Tools

-Before getting started, you will want to gather a few necessary supplies to make flowers last longer (outside of the actual flowers themselves).
+Before getting started, you will want to gather a few necessary supplies for flower care (outside of the actual florals themselves).
 Below are the tools you will need:

 - Fresh Cut Flowers